-In the 2007 season, Murphy's novice eights and second varsity eights went undefeated during the regular season and went on to win the Grand Finals at the EAWRC Sprints.
-The second eights placed third at the NCAA Championships in Oak Ridge, Tennessee, and helped Brown claim an NCAA Championship.
-In 2004, the second varsity eights and second novice eights went undefeated winning gold medals at the Eastern Sprints.
-The second varsity eights also placed first in the grand finals at the NCAA Championships.
+In the 2007 season, Murphy's novice eights and second varsity eight went undefeated during the regular season and went on to win the grand finals at the EAWRC Sprints.
+The second eight placed third at the NCAA Championships in Oak Ridge, Tenn., and helped Brown claim an NCAA Championship.
+In 2004, the second varsity eight and second novice eight went undefeated, winning gold medals at the Eastern Sprints.
+The second varsity eight also placed first in the grand finals at the NCAA Championships.

 In 1999, Murphy's first novice crew posted a perfect 10-0 record while the second novice boat compiled an unblemished record of 8-0.
 Both the first and second novice boats captured the EAWRC Championship.
 It is no surprise that she was voted the EAWRC novice coach of the year.

 A distinguished athlete, Murphy began her career as a single sculler.
-She captained the Brown crew in 1980 and stroked the varsity four which won the National Championship in Oak Ridge, Tennessee.
+She captained the Brown crew in 1980 and stroked the varsity four which won the national championship in Oak Ridge, Tenn.
 Her other accomplishments include a Junior National Championship at age 16, gold medals in the Lightweight single at the Head of the Charles in 1979 and 1980, and being a member of the United States Lightweight National Team which won gold medals at the U.S. Nationals as well as the Canadian Henley.